-10) On Lying: At the time of the Buddha, one day, an angry man with a bad temper went to see the Buddha.
+On Lying: At the time of the Buddha, one day, an angry man with a bad temper went to see the Buddha.
 The man used harsh words to abuse the Buddha.
 The Buddha listened to him patiently and quietly, and did not say anything as the man spoke.
 The angry man finally stopped speaking.
 Only then did the Buddha ask him, "If someone wants to give you something, but you don't want to accept it, to whom does the gift belong?"
-"Of course it belongs to the person who tried to give it away in the first place," the man answered.
-"Likewise it is with your abuse," said the Buddha.
+"Of course, it belongs to the person who tried to give it away in the first place," the man answered.
+"Likewise, it is with your abuse," said the Buddha.
 "I do not wish to accept it, and so it belongs to you.
 You should have to keep this gift of harsh words and abuse for yourself.
 And I am afraid that in the end you will have to suffer it, for a bad man who abuses a good man can only bring suffering on himself.
 It is as if a man wanted to dirty the sky by spitting at it.
-His spittle can never make the sky dirty, it would only fall onto his own face and make it dirty instead."
+His spittle can never make the sky dirty; it would only fall onto his own face and make it dirty instead."
 The man listened to the Buddha and felt ashamed.
 He asked the Buddha to forgive him and became one of his followers.
 The Buddha the said, "Only kind words and reasoning can influence and transform others."
-According to the Dharmapada Sutra, the Buddha taught: "Do not speak harshly to anyone.
+In the Dharmapada Sutra, Chapter X, Chapter on the Rod or Punishment, the Buddha taught: Do not speak harshly to anyone.
 Those who are spoken to will respond in the same manner.
 Angry speech nourishes trouble.
 You will receive blows in exchange for blows (133).
 If like a cracked gong, you silence yourself, you already have attained Nirvana.
 No vindictiveness (quarrels) will be found in you (134).
-Those who have transgressed the One Vehicle Law (the law of truthfulness), who tell lie, who don't believe in the law of cause and effect, there is no evil that they will not do (176).
-He who in this world destroys life, tells lie, takes others' wealth, commits adultery, is addicted to intoxicating liquors (246).
-The speaker of untruth goes down; also he who denies what he has done, both sinned against truth.
+In the Dharmapada Sutra, Chapter XIII, Chapter on the World, the Buddha taught: Those who have transgressed the One Vehicle Law (the law of truthfulness), who tell lie, who don't believe in the law of cause and effect, there is no evil that they will not do (176).
+In Chapter XVIII, Chapter on Impurities, the Buddha taught: He who in this world destroys life, tells lie, takes others' wealth, commits adultery, is addicted to intoxicating liquors (246).
+In Chapter XXII, Chapter on Woeful State, the Buddha taught: The speaker of untruth goes down; also he who denies what he has done, both sinned against truth.
 After death they go together to hells (306)."